 Your line manager will then escalate your concerns in line with this plan.
 You do not need to take any further action, although you may be asked to provide further information to Internal Audit and/or the Police at a later date.

 The Whistleblowing Policy provides protection for council employees when making an allegation of fraud, including the right to raise concerns anonymously if you wish.
-Employees may however be subject to disciplinary action if it is found that concerns have been raised maliciously.

 Line managers:

 Upon receipt of an allegation of suspected fraud, line managers should: